-Electrocution or severe personal injury can occur when making electrical connections, drilling holes, or lifting equipment.
-Therefore, experienced electricians, in accordance with national and local electrical codes, acting under the direction of the installation crew safety foreman, should perform installation.
+ELECTROCUTION HAZARD: Electrocution or severe personal injury can occur when making electrical connections, drilling holes, or lifting equipment.
+Therefore, experienced electricians in accordance with national and local electrical codes, acting under the direction of the installation crew safety foreman, should perform the installation.

 Most siren installations are one of two types: Pole Mount or Flat Surface Mount.
-These two configurations make it possible to install a siren in almost any situation.
-If the installations in this section are not suitable, modification of one of the configurations may be practical.
+These two configurations make installing a siren possible in almost any situation.
+If the installations in this section are unsuitable, modifying one of the configurations may be practical.

 A siren is typically installed 40 to 50 feet above the ground.
-If the installation is located less than 40 feet above the ground, the sound intensity at close range may increase, but at the same time the effective range of the siren may be reduced.
+If the installation is located less than 40 feet above the ground, the sound intensity at close range may increase, but at the same time, the effective range of the siren may be reduced.
 Conversely, if the siren is located more than 50 feet above ground, the effective range of the siren may increase, but the sound may skip over areas closer to the siren.
 These variables may make it desirable to test the sound coverage of the siren at various heights and locations whenever possible.